soenke-sp/TreeSeg/README.md

+⚠️ **This project is no longer maintained.**

+The TreeSeg toolbox is outdated and no longer actively supported.
+While the code remains available for reference, it may not be compatible with the latest versions of ArcGIS Pro or Python environments.
+Use at your own risk.

 # TreeSeg

 A tool for the segmentation of individual trees.
 It utilizes ArcGIS Pro and Python and allows processing of UAV multispectral images with channels for RGB, near-infrared, and red edge.
 The tool provides selection among four tested models: Faster R-CNN, Mask R-CNN, TensorMask, and SAM.